exasol/virtual-schemas/doc/user-guide/user_guide.md

 The so called `GENERIC` dialect is designed to work with any JDBC driver.
 It derives the SQL dialect from the JDBC driver metadata.
 However, it does not support any capabilities and might fail if the data source has special syntax or data types, so it should only be used for evaluation purposes.

-If you are interested in a introduction to virtual schemas please refer to the Exasol user manual.
+If you are interested in an introduction to virtual schemas please refer to the [Exasol Documentation Portal](https://docs.exasol.com/home.htm).
-You can find it in the [download area of the Exasol user portal](https://www.exasol.com/portal/display/DOC/Database+User+Manual).

 ## Before you Start